 Spiced beef is traditionally served at Christmas and New Year in County Cork.
 It can be boiled in Guinness before being roasted with spices including allspice, cloves and peppercorn.Smoked salmon from an artisan smokery

 Irish smoked salmon is world-renowned, and is a great choice to serve with Christmas drinks, with scrambled eggs for Christmas breakfast, or as a starter for Christmas dinner.
-Choose top salmon from smokehouses such as the Burren Smokehouse in County Clare, the North Coast Smokehouse in County Antrim, and Belvelley Smokehouse in County Cork.Irish craft beers
+Choose top salmon from smokehouses such as the Burren Smokehouse in County Clare, the North Coast Smokehouse in County Antrim, and Belvelly Smokehouse in County Cork.Irish craft beers

 Okay, so the Irish don’t make wine, but there’s one thing that we’re currently very good at: craft beers and porter.
 You can easily give your Christmas an Irish twist with an O’Hara’s or Galway Hooker pale ale, or a rich Knockmealdown Porter.Craft sausages

-Nothing kickstarts Christmas Day like an hearty fried breakfast, and you can get some excellent artisan Irish sausages from Jane Russell and free-range bacon from the likes of Fermanagh’s Black Bacon.
+Nothing kickstarts Christmas Day like a hearty fried breakfast, and you can get some excellent artisan Irish sausages from Jane Russell and free-range bacon from the likes of Fermanagh’s Black Bacon.
 The chefs at James St in Belfast recommend adding some artisanal Irish sausages to your stuffing for an extra kick of flavour.